vercel/next.js/examples/reproduction-template/README.md

-This is a [Next.js](https://nextjs.org/) project to use when reporting a [bug in the Next.js repository](https://github.com/vercel/next.js/issues).
+This is a [Next.js](https://nextjs.org/) template to use when reporting a [bug in the Next.js repository](https://github.com/vercel/next.js/issues).

 ## Getting Started